- Format and cover

 Physical diplomas are no longer issued.
-Your obtained degree will further be accessible at the Diploma registry, where you can collect your results from higher education in Norway and share them with potential employers, educational institutions and other relevant recipients.
+Your obtained degree will be accessible at the Diploma Registry, where you can collect your results from higher education in Norway and share them with potential employers, educational institutions, and other relevant recipients.

-Do not hesitate to contact the Student administration (firstname.lastname@example.org) if you need assistance or have any questions.
+Please contact MN Student Information Centre (email@example.com) if you need assistance or have any questions about your digital diploma.